Escape to the Chateau's Angel Strawbridge on her passion for vintage

 The first piece of furniture I ever bought was a brown Chesterfield sofa for £60 from a car boot sale in Essex.
+And my most recent purchase was a lorry-load of double-glazed windows for the old coach house that we are converting into a larger home for my parents.

 The oldest thing in my home is actually the walls.
 The stones are from the original 12th-century castle, which stood on the site of the chateau.
 Although, we did recently find a fossil in the attic that pre-dates the dinosaurs!